 \subsection{Bicycle code}

-Bicycle codes are a kind of random sparse-graph code with designed code rate and row-weight, and their performance could be close to the quantum Gilbert--Varshamov bound \cite{MMM04}.
+Bicycle codes are a kind of sparse-graph quantum codes with flexible length, code rate, and row-weight \cite{MMM04}.
 Let $k$ be the row-weight of a bicycle code.
 A smaller $k$ means the code has many low-weight stabilizers and the code is more degenerate.
-However, since the minimum distance of the code $\le k$ due to the construction \cite{MMM04}, if $k$ is too-small, it may have a high error-floor.
+However, since the minimum distance $D\le k$ due to the construction, if $k$ is too-small, the code may have a high error-floor.

-\mbox{MacKay \it et al.} showed that, for a bicycle code with $[[N,K]]=[[3786,946]]$, a row-weight $k\ge 24$ is required to have good BP performance at a target block error rate $10^{-4}$ \cite[Fig.~6]{MMM04}.
+\mbox{MacKay \it et al.} showed that, for a bicycle code with parameters $[[N,K]]=[[3786,946]]$, a row-weight $k\ge 24$ is required to have good binary BP (BP$_2$) performance at a target block error rate $10^{-4}$ (see \cite[Fig.~6]{MMM04}).
 We construct bicycle codes with the same parameters.
 Figure~\ref{fig:3786}\,(a) shows the conventional BP$_4$ performance on $[[3786,946]]$ bicycle codes with $k=24,20,16,12$.
-It agrees with \cite[Fig.~6]{MMM04} that a larger row-weight $k=24$ is required to achieve the logical error rate of $10^{-4}$ before hitting the error-floor.
-Also shown in Fig.~\ref{fig:3786}\,(a) are the binary BP (BP$_2$) performance curves in \cite{MMM04}.
-It can be seen that BP$_4$ performs better than BP$_2$, because the correlations between $X$ errors and $Z$ errors are considered in BP$_4$ (cf.~\cite[Fig.~11]{MMM04}).
+It agrees with \cite[Fig.~6]{MMM04} that $k=24$ is required to achieve the logical error rate of $10^{-4}$ before hitting the error-floor.
+Also shown in Fig.~\ref{fig:3786}\,(a) are the BP$_2$ performance curves in \cite{MMM04}.
+It can be seen that BP$_4$ performs better than BP$_2$, because the correlations between $X$ errors and $Z$ errors are considered in BP$_4$.
+(The same phenomenon is discussed in~\cite[Fig.~11]{MMM04}.)

 Now we use \ourBP with $\alpha>1$, and the performance is significantly improved, as shown in Fig.~\ref{fig:3786}\,(b).
-(Note that we use different $\alpha$ for different $\epsilon$ as shown in Appendix~\ref{sec:MoreSim}.)
-It shows that a bicycle code of row-weight $k=16$ is able to achieve the logical error rate of $10^{-6}$, which is less affected by the error-floor.
+(Note that different $\epsilon$ need different $\alpha$ as shown in Appendix~\ref{sec:bic2}.)
+It shows that a bicycle code with row-weight $k=16$ is able to achieve the logical error rate of $10^{-6}$, which is less affected by the error-floor.
 Thus we have greatly improved the BP performance on bicycle codes.

 The minimum distance $D$ of a bicycle code is unknown, so it is hard to compare with $r\times$BDD as in Definition~\ref{def:BDD}.
-However, $D\le k$ as mentioned above.
 Instead, we directly specify the correction radius $t$ and plot some BDD curves in Fig.~\ref{fig:3786}\,(b).
-For $k=16$, depending on the logical error rate, the performance of MBP$_4$ is close to BDD with $t$ between 140 and 200, despite the fact that $D\le 16$, far more smaller than 140 or 200.
-Note that, as $D/2 \le 8$, if $t=170$ is considered, it is more than 20$\times$BDD.
+For $k=16$, depending on the logical error rate, the performance of MBP$_4$ is close to BDD with $t$ between 140 and 200, despite the fact that there is a far more smaller $D\le k=16$.
+If $t=170$ is considered, since $D/2 \le 8$, it is better than 20$\times$BDD.